Lynx-Eco/repod/README.md

 ### Multi-Commit Planning (`--multi-commit`)

 The tool analyzes all changes and proposes a set of smaller, logical commits.
-It shows a summary of each proposed commit (title, optional body, and files included), then asks you to confirm each commit one-by-one with a single keypress (`y` to apply, `n` to skip).
+It shows a styled summary of each proposed commit (title, optional body, and files included), then asks you to confirm each commit one-by-one with a single keypress (`y` to apply, `n` to skip).
 Any remaining files can optionally be committed at the end.

 Notes:
 - Planning uses file-level grouping (not hunk-level).